Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Examples of application in ATLAS analyses

 Extrapolating the fake factors from the single-lepton sample to the multi-lepton samples used in the analysis introduces an uncertainty because these samples differ in the kinematic distributions of fake/non-prompt leptons, and possibly also in the fake/non-prompt lepton composition.
 Two uncertainties are included to address the bias caused by imposing a \met upper bound in the fake/non-prompt lepton estimation sample, and by imposing a \pt requirement on the tag jet in the fake/non-prompt muon estimation sample.
 These uncertainties are estimated by varying the requirements on these variables upwards and downwards by \SI{10}{\GeV}.\footnote{Only the \met variation is displayed separately in the plots, as the variation of the jet \pt results in an uncertainty that is too small to be visible.} Plots showing the impact of these systematic effects on the fake factors are given in Figures~\ref{fig:ml_fakesyst_el} and~\ref{fig:ml_fakesyst_mu}.

 Finally, a direct assessment of the uncertainty in the composition of the fake/non-prompt lepton background in the multi-lepton sample is made.
 Since fake/non-prompt leptons can come from both light- and heavy-flavour sources, it is possible that the relative abundances from these sources can vary between samples.
 This possibility is addressed through an additional uncertainty which leverages the different event signatures produced by light- and heavy-flavour hadrons, the latter consisting primarily of $b$-hadrons.
 To evaluate this uncertainty, an alternative set of fake factors is computed which, in addition to the binning in \pt and \abseta, are binned according to the presence or absence of $b$-tagged jets in the event.
 This alternative set of fake factors is shown in Figure~\ref{fig:ml_ff_result_bb}.

 The composition uncertainty in the total event yields is then derived from the difference between estimates calculated with either the nominal fake factors oblivious to the presence of $b$-tagged jets in the events, or the alternative set that requires such a jet.
-This uncertainty is found to have a negligible impact on the analysis, since most of the jets are not $b$-tagged.
+This uncertainty is found to have a negligible impact on the analysis, since most of the jets in the signal region and in the sample used to measure the fake factors are not $b$-tagged.

 \FloatBarrier